Free Shipping

 Small Liquid Propane Tank

-If you don’t have an LP storage tank or an NG supply, you can consider the small LP tanks, ranging from 20 lbs up to 100 lbs.
+If you don’t have access to a large propane storage tank or natural gas supply, smaller propane bottles ranging from 20 lbs to 100 lbs are a great option.

-These restrictors automatically cut off the gas supply if they detect a flow rate higher than 100,000 BTUs per hour (best to think about 90,000 BTU to be on the safe side); they believe it is a gas leak and so it shuts down, and your fire pit stops burning!
+Most standard regulators used to connect to appliances have a built-in flow rate restrictor designed to prevent over-pressurization.
+These restrictors automatically cut off the gas supply if they detect a flow rate higher than approximately 100,000 BTUs per hour (it’s best to stay below 90,000 BTUs), which could be interpreted as a gas leak – leading to your fire pit shutting off unexpectedly.

-There is a workaround to this flow rate issue.
-We can supply a UL Certified Regulator with a flow rate of up to 175,000 BTUs/hour, which means you can connect this to a burner rated up to 175,000 BTUs/hour.
+However, there’s a workaround to this limitation: use a UL Certified High Flow Regulator, which supports a flow rate of up to 175,000 BTUs per hour, allowing you to connect a burner rated up to 175,000 BTUs/hr.

-Of course, using this high-flow regulator will empty your gas bottles faster!
+Of course, the higher BTU-rated burners will empty your gas bottles much faster!

 Propane Tank Holders

-Some manufacturers make decorative Propane Tank Holders, providing an excellent way to hide an ugly gas bottle.
+Some manufacturers offer decorative Propane Tank Holders, providing an excellent solution for concealing unsightly gas bottles.

-Also, when trying to hide a gas bottle, testing has shown that a regulator to burner gas line length over twelve feet is detrimental to the flame quality.
-Therefore the max distance the bottle can be from the fire pit is about 12 feet.
+When considering the location of the small gas bottle, testing has shown that a gas line longer than twelve feet between the bottle and the burner negatively affects the flame quality.
+Therefore, the maximum distance the bottle can be from the fire pit is approximately twelve feet.

-Having discussed what gas options are available and calculated the actual figure of how much gas is available for your project, what’s next?
+Having discussed gas supply and calculated the actual figure of how much gas is available for your project, what’s next?

 The Pipeline